-When you do an export of your products or customers from your cart it is usually in CSV file format.
-And the most popular spreadsheet program that can open this file is Microsoft's Excel.
-This article will demonstrate on how to open a CSV file using Excel the right way.
+When you do an export of your products or customers from your cart, it is usually in .csv file format.
+And the most popular spreadsheet program that can open this file is Microsoft Excel.
+This article will demonstrate how to open a .csv file using Excel.

 - With your Microsoft Excel open, head over to the File tab and click Open.